adon-cloudcannon/landing-page-test/src/collections/posts/how-to-customize-cloudcannon-s-client-sharing-interface.md

 \[VIDEO 2 — client view, showing the interface and clicking on the Support and Documentation links.\]

 And that’s it!
 With Client Sharing turned on, I’ve set up an easy content-adding flow for our site collaborators, without having to set up a CloudCannon account for them.
-I’ve also made sure that I’ve supplied the content loading instructions they’ll need, as well as setting myself up the contact person for any support questions.
+I’ve also made sure that I’ve supplied the content loading instructions they’ll need, as well as setting myself up as the contact person for any support questions.

 ## When to set up and customize Client Sharing